 Types of Partial Dentures

 The versatility of partials is owed greatly to their custom sizing and fitting possibilities.
 Once a limited and generally unattainable appliance, over the years, dentures have become quite varied and versatile.
 Partials are one result of that advancement.
-Within the partials class also exists a good variation of options stemming from two most common types of partial dentures: fixed partials and removable partials.
-As these two names suggest, fixed partials are not meant to be removed, while removable partials do come out.
+There are different types of partial dentures.

 Benefits of Partial Dentures

 Partial dentures can be a great fit for many dental issues.
-A patient with a new set of partials can look forward to much better chewing, speech, phonological function, a fully natural appearance, increased confidence and self esteem, and more.
+A patient with a new set of partials can look forward to much better chewing, speech, a fully natural appearance, increased confidence and self-esteem, and more.
 Maintaining this type of dental appliance is also fairly straightforward; simply brushing the teeth regularly is often enough to keep partial dentures in their best shape.
 Removable partials can also be soaked and cleaned by hand, outside of the mouth.

 Back to Dentures